Frequently asked questions

 How long do study programmes last?

-Study programmes last for approximately six months.
+Study programmes last for one academic year.

 When can I start?